This booklet does not apply to any POST 16 educational providers.

 If a child has SEN, school should be checking they are having the right support to avoid exclusion.If they have an Education, Health and Care Plan (EHCP) an interim review should be held if they are at risk of being excluded.

 Depending on what has happened the Head Teacher can exclude a child either for a fixed term or permanently.
 For the first 5 days they must not be in a public place during the school day.

 Fixed term exclusion

 For the first 5 days, work should be set and marked by school.
-From day 6 onwards work given should be suitable and full time.
+From day 6 onwards the school has a duty to provide suitable full time education.